 AL: How far away is something like that?

 EW: We still need to perform a lot of studies.
 We are collaborating with a biopharmaceutical company with ongoing clinical trials for peanut oral immunotherapy.
-[Editor’s Note: The company referred to is Aimmune Therapeutics, which is in Phase 3 trials for a peanut oral immunotherapy (OIT) product].
+[Editor’s Note: The company referred to is Aimmune Therapeutics, which at the time of writing was in Phase 3 trials for AR101, a peanut oral immunotherapy product.
+The FDA has now approved the product.].

 The idea is to document what the impact of immunotherapy is on those cells, and see if we can stratify the patient based on the type of cells they have.
 We have to document a lot of patients and then we will be able to talk to the FDA showing them there is a strong correlation between the development of food allergy and the presence of those cells.

-AL: This study you published is the culmination of seven years of research.
+AL: The study you published is the culmination of seven years of research.
 Why did it take that long?

 EW: The molecule we used to track those allergy-specific details is very expensive, and you also need a lot of blood because the frequency of those cells is very low.
 There are only 1 to 5 per every million cells.
 For every cc (cubic centimeter) of blood, you have one million cells.
 So we needed a minimum of 200 to 300 cc of blood per test.